vbrewer12/Stocks_project/README.md

 Open terminal and follow the link

-If the website does not populate, run app.py with anaconda-shell
+If the website does not populate, run app.py with anaconda-shell (open terminal follow link)

 Click the securities on the graph to turn them on and off